12 Best London Food Markets

 Berry waffles at Maltby Street Market London

-This is my probably my favourite street food market in London.
-It’s smaller than some of the others but I like the local, authentic feel.
-I got to chat with the vendors about their food and backstory, plus there weren’t many long queues.
+This is probably my favourite street food market in London.
+It’s smaller than some others and I like the local, authentic feel.
+I got to chat with the vendors about their food and backstory without queuing for too long.

 Top picks